anshulgera17/learninglinux/Basic Command.md

 # Basic Commands for learning purpose
 - `#!/bin/bash`  shebang line
 - `#!/bin/sh`  this is also shebang line
-- `lsattr`  shows file attributes
-- `chattr +i filename` using this command, no one can delete this file, for delete you need to change attribute first
-- `chattr +a filename` using this command, can only append this file not overwrite
-- `curl` tool for transferring data using various network protocols, and for download content using url `curl -o address`

-- `top`, `htop` check process status
 - `ls` list all directory and files `ls -l` `ls -la` `ls -ltrh` `ls -ltrhS`
 - `cd folder_name` change directory
 - `cd ..` p1 level in directory